oneHamidreza/Meow-Framework-MVVM/README.md

 </layout>
 ```

-There are some customized styles which is related to `Material Toolbar`.
+There are some customized styles that is related to `Material Toolbar`.

 |Style|Usage|
 |---|:---:|